unccd/Prais4-reporting-manual/SO1.md

   - National data
 * - __Input data__

-    Data needed to generate land productivity estimates based on the three metrics described in Step 5
+    Data needed to generate land productivity estimates based on the three metrics described in Step5 5
-  - Time series of daily MODIS satellite images used to calculate Normalized Difference Vegetation Index (NDVI) (MOD13Q1) composited for periods of 16 days (needed to generate the Trends.Earth LPD data)
+  - Time series of daily MODIS satellite images used to calculate Normalized Difference Vegetation Index (NDVI) (MOD13Q1) composited for periods of 10 days (needed to generate the Trends.Earth LPD data)
   - Time series of appropriate vegetation index derived from satellite images with at least one red and one near infrared spectral band.
 * - __Output data__
     Gridded products resulting from the analysis and combination of the three metrics described in Step 5
-  - Five classes of persistent land productivity trajectories and land productivity degradation gridded data for the baseline period (2000–2015) and the reporting period (2008–2023)*
+  - Five classes of persistent land productivity trajectories and land productivity degradation gridded data for the baseline period (2000–2015) and the reporting period (2008–2023)**\***
-  - Five classes of persistent land productivity trajectories and land productivity degradation gridded data for the baseline period (2000–2015) and the reporting period (2008–2023)*
+  - Five classes of persistent land productivity trajectories and land productivity degradation gridded data for the baseline period (2000–2015) and the reporting period (2008–2023)**\***
 * - __Classification__
   - Five classes of persistent land productivity trajectories and one class for areas without valid land productivity data: